 Stovetop Pot Instructions

-- Heat 1 tablespoon oil in a pan over medium heat.
-Add cumin seeds and let them splutter.
-Next, add green chili and minced ginger garlic and saute for 30 secs.
+- Heat 2 tablespoons of oil in a pan over medium heat.
+Add cumin seeds and let them sizzle.
+Next, add green chili and minced ginger garlic and saute for another 30 seconds.

 - Next, add onions and saute until onions turn light brown.
 Takes about 3-5 minutes.

-- Add chopped tomatoes, then add in all the dry spices – coriander powder, turmeric powder, red chili powder, garam masala, salt.
-Cook for 2 minutes till tomatoes are soft.
+- Then add in all the dry spices – coriander powder, turmeric powder, red chili powder, garam masala, and salt.
+Cook for 2 minutes till the masala is cooked well.

-- Then add potato cubes along with ¼ cup of water and mix well.
-Cover the pot with a glass lid and let the potatoes cook for around 3-4 minutes till half done.
-You may stir them once in between.
+- Then add potato cubes, and stir fry for 2-3 minutes.
+Add 2-3 tablespoons of water, and mix well.
+Cover and cook the potatoes for around 3-4 minutes till they are half done.
+You may stir occasionally.

-- Once potatoes are half cooked, add the cauliflower florets and stir well.
+- Once the potatoes are half cooked, add the cauliflower florets and stir to coat the vegetables with the masala.

-- Again cook covered until both potatoes and cauliflower are cooked well on medium-low flame.
-Add 2-3 tablespoons of water if required.
+- Again cook covered on medium-low heat for 8-10 minutes, until both potatoes and cauliflower are almost tender.
+Add 2-3 tablespoons of water if the pot becomes dry.
 Cauliflower should be slightly crunchy.

-- Add lime juice and garnish with cilantro.
+- Squeeze some lime juice and garnish with cilantro.
 Mix well.
 Aloo Gobi is ready, serve hot with chapatis, roti, parathas, or naan.

 Notes